GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 comments: false
 ---

-Recently, I explored utilizing a priority queue for a project I am working on in ruby that involves handling alot of ingoing and outgoing data in realtime.
+Recently, I explored utilizing a priority queue for a project I am working on in ruby that involves reading in more data that can fit in RAM by multiples, and also writing out that data in realtime.
+For a small portion of this external sorting mechanism, I wanted to use a priority queue.
 However, ruby does not have a priority queue on tap to use.
 It does utilize [gems](https://www.ruby-lang.org/en/libraries/) as sometimes standard integrations, or otherwise popular solutions for install.
 One of the most [commonly utilized](https://github.com/kanwei/algorithms) priority queues in ruby was written in the 2008 [Google Summer of Code](https://summerofcode.withgoogle.com/) project.
 In fact, it is so commonly used and heavily integrated with the development community, it is the default repo for: